be_ixf;ym_202304 d_01; ct_50

 City Year Jacksonville Alum, Chelsea Sanders, headshot

-Chelsea Sanders served with City Year Jax at Jean Ribault Middle School during the 2015-2016 school year and is now a Civics teacher at that very same school.
+Chelsea Sanders served with City Year Jacksonville at Jean Ribault Middle School during the 2015-2016 school year and is now a civics teacher at that very same school.

 Educators are facing a challenging and unpredictable year.
 However, we have chosen the important role of leading young people and helping them face their challenges.
 As teachers we have the opportunity to create safe spaces for opening up, creating positive growth and problem solving when the world outside seems scary.
 I am ready to lead my students with idealism, empathy and positivity, no matter what goes on outside of the classroom.